awpellegrini/graphx/README.md

 # GraphX

-Graphical interface for interacting with a graph database.
+Graphical interface for interacting with a graph based database.

-## Getting Started
+## Dev mode

 ### Installation